 Sometimes nodular fasciitis grows quickly which can cause concern for both the patient and their doctor.
 Even though nodular fasciitis can grow quickly, the tumour is usually less than 3 centimetres in size when it is removed.

 As the name suggests, nodular fasciitis is often associated with a thin tissue called fascia.
-Fascia can be found throughout the body where it surrounds muscles and the internal organs.
+Fascia can be found throughout the body where it surrounds muscles and internal organs.
 Like most non-cancerous tumours, nodular fasciitis is typically cured by surgical removal.

 The initial diagnosis of nodular fasciitis is usually made after a small sample of the tumour is removed in a procedure called a biopsy or if the tumour is removed completely in a procedure called an excision.
 The tissue is then sent to a pathologist who examines it under a microscope.
 Additional tests such as immunohistochemistry or molecular testing may also be performed to confirm the diagnosis.

 Under the microscope, nodular fasciitis is a well-defined tumour that can have both areas with lots of tumour cells (hypercellular areas) and areas with fewer tumour cells (hypocellular areas).
 The less cellular areas often bluish-grey look under the microscope which pathologists call myxoid.

 The tumour cells of nodular fasciitis look like the cells that make up normal fibrous tissue.
 These cells are called fibroblasts and myofibroblasts.
 The fibroblasts and myofibroblasts in nodular fasciitis often look plump and feathery.
 The appearance of nodular fasciitis is often described as having a “tissue culture”-like growth pattern.